Looking for an easy way to reduce your crypto tax bill?

 Once you’re sure your information is accurate, you can plug your crypto tax reports into filing software like

 or TurboTax .
-TaxAct Start managing your crypto taxes today.
+TaxAct How do crypto taxes work?

 Looking for a platform that can help you save time and money this tax season?
 Try CoinLedger.